The General Benefits of a Bullet Journal

 Computing presents positives and negatives, the latter in the form of glitches.
 Self-employment with a home office thrills, but it has its downside.
 Chief among them: a failure to get outside on a regular basis.
 To defeat the problem, I make it a point to indulge Forest Therapy at least weekly.

-Nature lovers have long believed trees, large bodies of water, and animals coerce relaxation.
+Nature lovers have long known trees, large bodies of water, and animals coerce relaxation.
 I concur, as do multiple studies.
 Gas fuels my car.
 Forest Therapy rejuvenates my spirit.
-I didn’t truly appreciate that fact until my analog planning approach banished computing irritants.
+I didn't truly appreciate that fact until my analog planning approach banished computing irritants.
 My guess?
 Good vibes attract good vibes.

 ✧︎︎︎10✧︎︎︎ The bullet journal caused significant financial savings.

 I had no thoughts of reduced digital involvement during my initial bullet journal foray.
 But as the zen feeling blossoming from planning-on-paper escalated, my app demands changed.
 ROI (return on investment) replaced features as my #1 concern.

 When scrutinized, many apps offer no more value than the programs provided by the OS powering the machine.
 There are exceptions (👋🏽 Hi, iOS Notes, you little Windows Vista wannabe).
 Couple that reality with the mantra of third-party devs flipping overnight to an SaaS model.
 They spout untimed promises to provide features "after" $ign-up.
 The law calls that puffery.
 I dub it donkey dust.
 End result: Bye Felicia!